IshLovesLucy/college-sport-mascots-card-game/README.md

 - [x] Each card looks identical face-down, but has a face-up value that is matched by only one other card on the table.
 - [x] When the user clicks a card, it flips over revealing its value.
 - [x] When the user clicks the next card, its value is revealed and then compared against the other face up card.
 If they are equal, both cards disappear.
 If they are different, they flip back down.
-- [x] he game continues until there are no cards left
+- [x] the game continues until there are no cards left

 ## Optional Game Features